Below are some tips if you are embarking on your spiritual journey:

 1. Spend time in nature.
 Even just a walk around your neighbourhood, noticing the wildlife, trees and plants, helps strengthen your connection, not just to nature but also to the energy/spirit of the land where you are living or visiting.

 2. Create a sacred space or altar.
-You probably have a place already where you put photos or meaningful objects.
-Develop this.
+You probably have a place already, where you put photos or meaningful objects, so try and develop this.
+Ideally locate it in a peaceful place, where you can sit with it undisturbed.
 It can contain any objects or pictures that are relevant to you and your own take on spirituality : Religious objects, gifts from nature, candles, incense, photos of loved ones or idols, totems, mandalas, etc. Anything that feels important, beautiful or sacred to you.
 Review it and change it as you feel fit.
 It should be dynamic and reflect your own personal spiritual journey.

 3. Take time out of your schedule to meditate.
-See my blog post on meditation for a guide on how to meditate.
+There is a meditation guide on my blog if you are new too this.
 You may also wish to try shamanic journeying.
 There are youtube videos on this subject.
 Using a rattle or drum and a mindfold may be helpful. (http://mindfold.com/).
 Meditating with your altar, or objects from it, is also powerful.

 4. Give thanks.
 Find things to be thankful for, even small things; another day, fresh air, food, water, your health, shelter, friends, family.
 Gratitude is powerfully humbling.

 5. Keep a journal.
 Noting your thoughts and experiences pertinent to your journey can act as way markers in the future, when you look back at the path you have taken and see just how far you have come.
 It is also a good place to record the many new tools and techniques you will learn.